ex16x41/bugbounty/README.md

 curl -I https://s3.amazonaws.com/bucket - this will show region configured in this bucket

 Identify overly permissive policies (e.g., Action set to "*")

+If you go to URL to see bucket content at root domain like bucket.amazon.com/ (ensure there is no double // because that will show 'nosuchbucket')